Brandon1126/CS5103_zwe996_BrandonWherry/README.md

 # Allowed formats for A.txt or B.txt

-Only 1 decimal place allowed, it can be at the very beginning, or very end, or anywhere between.
+Only 1 decimal place allowed, it can be at the very beginning, or very end, or anywhere between, or not at all.

 For example:

  .012 - Allowed

   12. - Allowed

 0.012 - Allowed

    12 - (Also allowed, do not need decimal)

 Both A and B are allowed to have a decimal place.

-Only accepts digits 0-9, and one decimal place
+Only accepts digits 0-9, and one decimal place.
+All other characters will produce an undefined result

 Whitespace the end of each line is ignored.
 So one could use multiple lines.
 For example: (in A.txt or B.txt)

 3100000012

 12345.677891   - Allowed

 1234673

 This would result in the number 310000001212345.6778911234673

 Whitespace at the beginning of line has undefined behavior. (this may be adjusted in the future)

+For testing purposes, you can start with smaller numbers.

 # How to run code